Chapter 77 – Tragedy Strikes

 6. All is not Doom

-But Yasuko was different from them.
+But with Yasuko it had been different.
 She had been my introduction to Japan in that difficult 1966 year.
-And fate would not allow us to remain apart.

-Her simple charm and honesty brought me back to Japan at a crucial stage in 1969, and kept me here.
+Her simple charm and honesty brought me back to Japan at a crucial stage in 1969 when I had to choose my future – Japan or China.
 It was she who helped and tolerated me so much in the many years since.

 She had done much of the work in raising our two sons while quietly going about her studies and writings about education in Africa